OCI Vision: How do we identify cereals?

 • Apply random horizontal flip

-other techniques are well documented in this paper .
+Other techniques are documented in this paper .

 You can find the Python script here: https://github.com/enricopesce/oci-vision-cereals/blob/main/preprocessing.py